Bassam Abu Sharif: Later life

-After leaving the PFLP in 1987, in a non-partisan role, he became a senior adviser to Yasser Arafat and was able to float some peace proposals based on a two-state solution and preparing Palestinians for the compromises made in Oslo.
+After leaving the PFLP in 1987, in a non-partisan role, Abu Sharif became a senior adviser to Yasser Arafat.
+Abu Sharif was able to float some peace proposals based on a two-state solution and preparing Palestinians for the compromises made during the Oslo process.
 He returned to Ramallah in 1996 as a presidential adviser and often wrote statements of the Palestinian position in the peace process.

-In 1995, he co-authored the book Best of Enemies with Uzi Mahnaimi, an Israeli Mossad journalist who previously served in the Israeli military intelligence corps.
+In 1995, Abu Sharif co-authored the book Best of Enemies with Uzi Mahnaimi, an Israeli Mossad journalist who previously served in the Israeli military intelligence corps.
+Abu Sharif also published a political memoir entitled Arafat and the Dream of Palestine.

 Writing in the Palestinian newspaper al-Quds in April 2005, Abu Sharif called for a "popular peaceful uprising" of Palestinians through massive nonviolent resistance to prevent Israel from annexing any additional land in the West Bank.

+Personal life

-Bassam Abu Sharif has two children, Omar and Karma, from a previous marriage.
+Abu Sharif has two children from a previous marriage.

-Allegations
+Opinions

-In an interview on Abu Dhabi TV on April 25, 2010 (as translated by MEMRI), Abu Sharif claimed that former Israeli Prime Minister David Ben-Gurion was responsible for the assassination of John F. Kennedy, due to Kennedy's policy regarding Israeli's Dimona nuclear plant.
+In an interview on Abu Dhabi TV on April 25, 2010 (as translated by MEMRI), Abu Sharif claimed that former Israeli Prime Minister David Ben-Gurion was responsible for the assassination of John F. Kennedy, due to Kennedy's policy regarding Israel's Dimona nuclear plant.

 Ben-Gurion gave the order to assassinate Kennedy.
 I take full responsibility for every word I say.
 The Mossad collaborated with the American mafia, and once Oswald had killed Kennedy, the Mossad sent a Jew called [Jack] Ruby to kill him.
 Then the Mossad killed 22 witnesses, and the case was closed ... these files have not been made public, due to Jewish Zionist pressure.

 In the same interview, Abu Sharif alleged that US President Barack Obama was the target of an assassination plot by Yemenite Jews:

 I am warning the American agencies, like the CIA and FBI, which are fast asleep, that a plot to assassinate Obama is in motion, and that the group that will attempt to assassinate Obama consists of Yemenite Jews under the guise of Al-Qaeda.

 Abu Sharif declined to provide a source for his allegations, but stated that: "I am responsible for every word I say, and if they want to know more, they can come to me."

+Awards

+Abu Sharif received the special medal of the Soviet Union of Journalists in 1980.